Main Menu Items

 Close the selected tab.

-Allows loading of different file types into OmicsBox.
+Allows loading ID and ID-Value lists into OmicsBox.

 Allows exporting the desired information to some file types, such as text or GFF.

 Check the license you currently have and change the activation key.

 Under the File menu and the Tools sub-menu, there are several useful features that can be used to manipulate sequence data.